swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc/index.md

 Your branch is up to date with 'origin/main'.

 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)
 	modified:   .gitignore
 	modified:   data/.gitignore
-    new file:   data/features/.gitignore
 	new file:   dvc.lock
 	new file:   dvc.yaml
 	new file:   evaluation/.gitignore
-    new file:   evaluation/plots/.gitignore
-    new file:   evaluation/plots/sklearn/.gitignore
 ```

 ### Commit the changes